-A project or task’s importance is assessed with a relative perspective: it is important if its impact is larger than most others.
+A project or task’s importance is assessed with a relative perspective: it is important if its impact is more significant than most others.
 To find out, establish a ranking that quantifies the impact of each task or project.
 The ranking criterion varies depending on the project context (monetary amount, degree of customer satisfaction, impact on the brand image, etc.).
 Once this ranking is established, select the most impact tasks or projects with a simple “top 5” of the most valuable project or better Pareto Analysis.

 What are the Limitations of the Eisenhower Matrix?

 To prioritize tasks, the Eisenhower Matrix uses only two factors, urgency, and importance.
 As a result, the Eisenhow Matrix prioritization method fails to account for the complexity, effort, and resources required to accomplish a task or project.
 Such a limitation can be exhibited with an urgent and important task that is postponed, for example, due to a lack of resources.

 How to Mitigate the Limitations of the Eisenhower Matrix?

 - The project complexity via a discount rate adjusted accordingly; the more complex, the higher the discount rate

 - The quantity and availability of resources via the appropriate budgeted amounts and respective timing of the project expenditures in the project’s business plan.